tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Rochevaux, ROSH-voh, combining "roche" (rock) and "vaux" (valleys), indicating a village nestled among rocky valleys, known for its rugged beauty.

-Valcroix, VAL-krwah, derived from "val" (valley) and "croix" (cross), named for a village nestled in a valley marked by a significant cross or crossroads.
+(USED) Valcroix, VAL-krwah, derived from "val" (valley) and "croix" (cross), named for a village nestled in a valley marked by a significant cross or crossroads.

 Valperrin, VAL-peh-rin, combining "val" (valley) and "perrin" (stone), indicating a valley known for its stony features or rocky outcrops